parkertoddbrooks/ERA-Protocol/readme.md

 # ERA Protocol
-“Reflexive modeling is not trust.
+"Reflexive modeling is not trust.
 Flattery is not alignment.
-Containment is not cooperation.”
+Containment is not cooperation."
 — ERA Protocol

 *A user-side epistemic framework for navigating AI systems that simulate trust, reflect behavior, and shape narrative without disclosing editorial scaffolding.*